7 Ways Lawyers Can Make Money On the Side

 - Writing and editing.
 If you're a solo practitioner or part of a small firm, you probably have a legal blog to drive traffic to your firm's website.
 (If not, FindLaw's Lawyer Marketing experts can help you set one up.)
 But lawyerly writing skills can also be put to work by blogging for other websites, writing an e-book, or editing a variety of publications.

-- Hosting a legal call-in show.
+- Hosting a legal call-in show or podcast.
 Even if you don't get paid for this, going on TV or the radio to share general legal knowledge can potentially drive clients to your firm.
-Internet radio shows and podcasts can also pay off.
+Podcasts can also pay through ad revenue, although the competition is fierce, so expect to put in significant time to be successful.

 - Mediating disputes.
 ADR isn't just for retired judges.
 Practicing lawyers with negotiation skills can also get into the game as neutral arbiters for a variety of cases and disputes.
 You can also look into becoming a small-claims or temporary judge, which typically requires at least 10 years of law practice.

 - Becoming a sports referee.
 Speaking of resolving disputes, who better than a lawyer to make judgment calls when it really counts?
-Ed Hochuli, a trial lawyer in Phoenix, is the NFL's most famous referee, according to a recent Sports Illustrated cover story.
+Ed Hochuli, now retired, was a trial lawyer in Phoenix while becoming nationally known for his lengthy explanations and even larger biceps.
 If the NFL is a bit out of your league, a local pee-wee program may be a good first step.

 - Consulting for Hollywood.
 Lawyers' lives are filled with drama, so it's no surprise that lawyers have landed gigs as consultants for movies and TV shows with legal plotlines.
-If your practice is particularly dramatic, perhaps you can just sell the rights to your story, as a father-daughter legal duo in New York recently did.
-A TV show based on their practice is set to debut in Fall 2013.
+If your practice is particularly dramatic, perhaps you can just sell the rights to your story.